How to Convert Standard Bank Statement to Excel or CSV

 Standard Bank personal banking gives you statements in PDF format, with OFX available for importing into some accounting packages.
 If you're on Business Online, you can export transactions directly as CSV.
-But if you need to convert a Standard Bank statement to Excel from a personal banking PDF, you have three paths: manual copy-paste, Excel's built-in PDF import, or an AI-powered extraction tool that automates the process.
+But if you have a personal banking PDF and need the transactions in Excel or CSV, you have three paths: manual copy-paste, Excel's built-in PDF import, or automated extraction.

 The core issue is straightforward.
 Standard Bank's personal banking platform does not offer native CSV or Excel export for statements.
 You get a PDF.
 That PDF is fine for reading or filing, but it's not usable for bank reconciliation in Xero, Sage Pastel, or even a basic spreadsheet workflow without conversion.
 Business Online users have it easier with direct CSV downloads, but they represent a fraction of Standard Bank's customer base.

 That gap affects a lot of people.
-Standard Bank has over 4.5 million digitally active retail clients in South Africa, with 66% digital transactional penetration and 583 million successful digital transactions in a recent six-month period.
+In a September 2025 newsroom update, Standard Bank reported over 4.5 million digitally active retail clients in South Africa, 66% digital transactional penetration, and 583 million successful digital transactions in the prior six months.
 The majority are personal banking customers.
 When any of them need their statement data in spreadsheet format for bookkeeping, client reporting, or software import, they hit the same wall: a PDF that needs converting.

 Standard Bank Statement Download Options: Personal vs Business Banking